ahadjidi/Waddup/README.md

     └── README.md
     └── requirements.txt

+ Create a new project in your IDE and select the waddup folder as the project root.
 To activate the virtual environment:
      open Terminal/cmd and use the cd command to navigate into the Waddup directory, I'm a Mac user so in my case I ran the command "cd Desktop/Waddup" as the folder was located on my Desktop, but it may be different for you depending on where you placed it.